Kermina-Wasfy/Heathrow-Inn/README.md

 # Heathrow Inn
-A responsive hotel website built with **React.js** and **Bootstrap 5**.
+A responsive hotel website built with **React.js**, **Vite** and **Bootstrap 5**.
 It includes a clean, modern UI for hotel services, rooms, gallery, contact information, and about information.

 ## Features
 - Responsive design for mobile and desktop
 - Navbar for navigation
+- Multi-section Landing Page:
   - Beautiful hero section with background image
+  - About Us
-- Rooms and services cards
+  - Rooms Showcase
+  - Services
-- Gallery section
+  - Gallery
-- Form for contact
+  - Contact Form with Social Icons
 - Social media integration
+- Rooms Slider on mobile
+- Custom Styled Buttons and Icons
+- Image-based layout with gradients & layering
+- Google Fonts & Custom Icons
+- Smooth scroll & section linking

 ## Screenshots